-When a determination is made that a timely warning is warranted, Campus Police in conjunction with College administration will take appropriate steps to ensure timely notification to the campus community.
-Timely warnings will be issued through the college's e-alert notification system, campus email and on the College's website at: www.piedmont.edu.
+When a determination is made that a timely warning is warranted, Campus Police in conjunction with University administration will take appropriate steps to ensure timely notification to the campus community.
+Timely warnings will be issued through the University's e-alert notification system, Piedmont App, campus email and on the University's website at: www.piedmont.edu.
 The timely warning will include some or all of the following information: